niruca6/nicomitimer/README.en.md

 - Enter: Starts the timer with the inputed time.
 - Any keys: Stops the alarm while it is ringing.

 ### 2-4.
-Other
+Recommended Environment, Other
+- Recommended OS: MacOS, Windows(Although iOS and Android can run the timer, it will pause if you leave the tab.)
+- Recommended Browser: Google Chrome(Safari is not recommended.
+Other browsers have not been tested.)
-On PC devices, the timer continues running even when you switch to another website or app.
-On mobile devices, the timer will pause if leave the site or switch to another app, but the timer will resume correctly when you return to the site.
+On Chrome for PC, the timer continues running even when you switch to another website or application.
+On mobile devices, the timer will pause if you leave the tab or switch to another application, but the timer will resume correctly when you return to the site.